umer0586/winKeyboard/README.md

 # winKeyboard (JNI)
-A tiny Java helper for Windows for emulating keyboard via scan codes.
+A tiny Java helper for Java applications running under **Windows** for emulating keyboard via scan codes.

-In java application if you send keystrokes to the game using <strong>java.awt.Robot</strong>, then games which uses DirectInput API for reading the keyboard input (scancodes) may have no effect.
+If a Java application sends keystroke to the game using `java.awt.Robot`, then games which uses `DirectInput API` for reading keyboard input `(scancodes)` may have no effect.

-Here is a simple java helper for Windows which allow java applications to send keystrokes to the game/application by generating keyboard scan code
+Here is a simple Java helper for Windows which allow Java applications to send keystrokes to the game/application by generating keyboard scancode using Java Native Interface (JNI)

 ```java
 Keyboard keyboard = new Keyboard();